moddayz/black-hawk_bin/README.md

 5. For those who decided to ignore in 4 point, I repeat, DO NOT PACK black-hawk_bin-main the folder !!! find Helicoptersib a folder in it and pack it in pbo ...!!!
 6. Uncheck Binarize
 7. Pack it.
-8. You should get Helicoptersib.pbo
+8. You should get Helicoptersib.pbo (if such a name already exists after packing, rename pbo)
 9. Place it pbo in any of your mods with a link to the source https://github.com/moddayz